 There are a lot of legends that make Bangarh fort one of the best places to visit near Jaipur.
 The fort was ordered to be built by King Madho singh under the guidance and with the permission of Guru Bala Nath as it was his place to meditation.
 He was promised by the king that there would be some space left for him to carry on with his meditation and the construction of the fort shall not trespass it, not even the shadow.

 However, when the slightest of the shadow of the fort fell on the Guru’s Meditation spot, he cursed the king and his entire kingdom to remain without a roof.
 The curse is said to haunt the walls of the fort to this day and therefore it is forbidden to remain in the fort after sunset.
 Those who have managed to stay inside the fort at night have reported hearing loud screams and noises of crying.
-This sure is enough to give you a hair rising experience.
-If you do not mind walking along with the supernatural forces, a visit to this scary fort is a must.

 - Things to do– Carrying a camera with you to this fort may be an experience on its own.
 Lots of travellers have complained of their cameras not working at certain points throughout the fort.
 You must visit the place to believe it.